aryanP99/retail-supply-management/README.md

 Retail supply management simulation project based on NumPy, Scikit-learn and pandas.

-Please refer to Documentation pdf in the Details folder
+Please refer to Documentation pdf in the Details folder for complete working of the project.